Chaitalykundu/Web-Development/06-Angular/Theory/02-Component/02-Folder-Structure.md

 # CSS Style (.css)

 The CSS files define the styles specific to the component.
-Each component can have iys own styles, allowing for encapsulation and modular design
+Each component can have its own styles, allowing for encapsulation and modular design.

 &nbsp;